Ambrose Burnside: The Crater

 As the two armies faced the stalemate of trench warfare at Petersburg in July 1864, Burnside agreed to a plan suggested by a regiment of former coal miners in his corps, the 48th Pennsylvania: to dig a mine under a fort named Elliot's Salient in the Confederate entrenchments and ignite explosives there to achieve a surprise breakthrough.
 The fort was destroyed on July 30 in what is known as the Battle of the Crater.

-Because of interference from Meade, Burnside was ordered, only hours before the infantry attack, not to use his division of black troops, which had been specially trained for the assault: instead, he was forced to use untrained white troops.
+Because Meade had little regard for the US Colored Troops under Gen. Ferrero, Burnside was ordered, only hours before the infantry attack, not to use his division, which had been specially trained for the assault: instead, he was forced to use untrained white troops.
 He could not decide which division to choose as a replacement, so he had his three subordinate commanders draw lots.

 The division chosen by chance was that commanded by Brig.
 Gen. James H. Ledlie, who had failed to brief the men on what was expected of them, and was observed to be drinking liquor with Brig.
 Gen Edward Ferrero in a bombproof shelter well behind the lines during the battle, providing no leadership at all.